DjangoGirls/tutorial/en/django_forms/README.md

 ## post_new view

-Time to open the `blog/views.py` file and add the following lines with the rest of the `from` rows:
+Time to open the `blog/views.py` file in the code editor and add the following lines with the rest of the `from` rows:

 {% filename %}blog/views.py{% endfilename %}
 ```python